JURIST Journalist in Residence Program

 Steve Herman

 Steven Herman was the JURIST Journalist in Residence for the 2022-2023 academic year.
-He is Chief National Correspondent for the Voice of America in Washington, DC, and was formerly VOA’s White House Bureau Chief.
-He spent more than a quarter of a century in Asia, including years of reporting from Tokyo and subsequently as a VOA correspondent and bureau chief in India, Korea and Thailand.
-Herman also served in 2016 as VOA’s Senior Diplomatic Correspondent, based at the State Department.
-His travels have taken him to approximately 75 countries, doing on-scene reporting from combat zones, civil uprisings and areas struck by major natural disasters.
+At the time, he was the Chief National Correspondent of the Voice of America.
+He is now the executive director of the Jordan Center for Journalism Advocacy and Innovation, located at the University of Mississippi.
+Herman spent more than a quarter of a century in Asia, including years of reporting from Tokyo and subsequently as a VOA correspondent and bureau chief in India, Korea, and Thailand.
+In 2016 he served as VOA’s Senior Diplomatic Correspondent, based at the State Department.
+He later became VOA’s White House correspondent, an experience he chronicled in his 2024 book Behind the White House Curtain: A Senior Journalist’s Story of Covering the President―and Why It Matters.
+His travels have taken him to approximately 75 countries, doing on-scene reporting from combat zones, civil uprisings, and areas struck by major natural disasters.

 Professor Toni R. Locy was the JURIST Journalist in Residence for the 2021-2022 academic year.
 She is a Professor of Journalism at Washington & Lee University in Lexington, Virginia.
 For 25 years, she reported for many of the nation’s largest news outlets.
 She covered the US Supreme Court for AP, federal courts in Washington, DC, for the Washington Post and the Massachusetts State House for the Boston Globe.
 She also worked on an investigative team at US News & World Report, and she covered criminal justice for The Philadelphia Daily News and the US Justice Department for USA Today.
 She began her career as a journalist at The Pittsburgh Press.
 While earning an MSL degree at Pitt Law, she served as a student editor for JURIST.
 She is the author of Covering America’s Courts: A Clash of Rights, a journalism textbook on covering the courts and the law.
 Professor Locy served as chair of W&L’s Department of Journalism and Mass Communications from 2017 to 2019.